How it works

 A new vehicle has no legacy from previous years of account.
 However, capacity in the October/November auctions can be illiquid and prices can be difficult to predict, so there is the potential for an unbalanced portfolio.
 Cash flows from underwriting will be delayed (due to the Lloyd’s three-year accounting methodology).
 Any documentation for the creation of a new vehicle must be submitted to Lloyd’s in mid-September, prior to commencing underwriting the following January.

 Existing LLPs and NameCos are advertised for sale on our website via the link below.
-Vehicles are valued based upon the previous year’s auction prices and the latest syndicate mid-point forecasts for the open years.
+Vehicles are valued based upon the previous year’s auction prices and the latest syndicate mid-point forecasts for the open years of more than 15 months.
 No value or liability is attributed to the current underwriting year.
-Bids may be submitted at a premium or a discount to the valuation.
-Purchasing an existing vehicle allows for immediate underwriting cash flows, the potential to acquire a balanced portfolio (any unwanted syndicate capacity can be sold or dropped at the next auctions) and a more flexible timescale.
+Bids may be submitted at a premium or a discount to the valuation, depending upon supply and demand, the outlook for the open years and future underwriting prospects.
+This method of entry can allow immediate cash flow, with profitable open years, if applicable, but more importantly, gives the certainty of a balanced portfolio (any unwanted syndicate capacity can be sold at the next auction or dropped post the auctions) and a more flexible timescale.
 For these reasons, this is the most common entry method for Alpha’s new clients.